coderaiser/putout/README.md

 ### 🤷‍♂️ What if I don't want to publish a plugin?

-If you don't want to publish a `plugin` you developed, you can pass it to `Putout` as an `object` described earler.
+If you don't want to publish a `plugin` you developed, you can pass it to 🐊`Putout` as an `object` described earler.
 Here is [how it can look like](https://github.com/coderaiser/mock-import/blob/v1.0.8/lib/convert-imports/index.js#L19-L33):

 ```js
 putout('const a = 5', {